 So, what is a recurring deposit?
-And how do you open recurring deposit accounts in the bank?
+And how do you open recurring deposit accounts at the bank?
+Let’s understand the product briefly.

-A recurring deposit is a deposit that enables you to save money at a monthly interval of time.
-You can open this account for 1 year to 10 years with attractive interest rates same as FD rates.
+A recurring deposit is a deposit that enables you to save money at regular intervals.
+Usually, it is a monthly savings plan.
+You can open this account for 1 to 10 years with decent interest rates, the same as FD rates.

 Monthly saving plans such as Recurring Deposits and SIPs help to inculcate discipline in saving money for the future.
-One of the most effective ways too, as it does not require a large amount to save.
+It is also one of the most effective ways of saving money regularly, as it does not require a large amount to save.

 It’s easy to execute by setting aside a few amounts from your earnings.
-Keep on saving these small amounts until eventually, it becomes a large corpus.
-You can go for a higher amount if you would like.
-That would only increase your savings capacity.
+Keep on saving these small amounts until eventually they become a large corpus.
+You can go for a higher amount if you want.
+This would only increase your savings potential exponentially.

-The tenor of deposits is from 12 months to 10 years.
-It is an interest-bearing account and its interest rate is the same as that of term deposit interest rates.
+The tenor of deposits ranges from 12 months to 10 years.
+It is an interest-bearing account, and its interest rate is the same as that of term deposits.

-The subscription amount can be as low as Rs 100/- and there is no upper limit.
+The subscription amount can be as low as Rs 100, and there is no upper limit.
 That’s the beauty of it.
-Anyone can start this account anytime with zero risk.
+Anyone can start this account at any time with zero risk.

 Who Can Open RD Account?